ioannisman/ioannisman.github.io/_pages/latest_news.md

 Here are some of my latest news that are worth mentioning.

+## 2026
+- ***09/03/2026***
+	Our paper <a href="https://link.springer.com/article/10.1007/s00453-025-01368-y">*"The Voronoi Diagram of Rotating Rays wit applications to Floodlight Illumination"*</a> has been published.
+- ***07/03/2026***
+	Our paper *"Interactive Uniform Floodlight Illumination and Rotating Rays Voronoi diagrams"* got accepted in the <span style="font-variant:small-caps;">"35th International Computational Geometry Media Exposition"</span>, part of the <span style="font-variant:small-caps;">"Computational Geometry Week 2026"</span> taking place in NJ, USA.

 ## 2025
 - ***26/12/2025***
 	Our paper *"The Voronoi Diagram of Rotating Rays with applications to Floodlight Illumination"* got accepted for publication in the journal <span style="font-variant:small-caps;">"Algorithmica"</span> by Springer Nature.
 - ***18/8/2025***
-	I am very excited to start a new position as an R&D Software Engineer, with a focus on algorithm development, in <a href="https://www.planlabs.com">Planlabs</a>, a Zurich based startup working on construction technology.
+	I am very excited to start a new position as an Algorithm Engineer, with a focus on algorithm development, in <a href="https://www.planlabs.com">Planlabs</a>, a Zurich based startup working on construction technology.
 - ***06/06/2025***
-	The paper <a href="https://link.springer.com/article/10.1007/s00453-025-01311-1">*"The Farthest Color Voronoi Diagram in the Plane"*</a> has been published.
+	Our paper <a href="https://link.springer.com/article/10.1007/s00453-025-01311-1">*"The Farthest Color Voronoi Diagram in the Plane"*</a> has been published.
 - ***09/04/2025***
 	Our paper *"The Farthest Color Voronoi Diagram in the Plane"* got accepted for publication in the journal <span style="font-variant:small-caps;">"Algorithmica"</span> by Springer Nature.